-Please report suspicions of fraude
+Please report suspicions of exam fraude

 We understand that it may be tempting to cheat during exams from home.
 For example by sharing answers through Whatsapp.
-Do you notice irragularities that you do not feel comfortable with?
+Do you notice irregularities that you do not feel comfortable with?
 You can anonymously share your concerns with us via this form.
 We take this very seriously and will handle all reports with care.

 In some areas in China you cannot open Google Chrome.
 If you experience difficulties making the exam, this is the procedure we recommend: